 - 2.9.1.1 The CONTRACTOR shall be responsible for the management, coordination, and continuity of care for all its TennCare members and shall develop and maintain policies and procedures to address this responsibility.
-For CHOICES members, these policies and procedures shall specify the role of the care coordinator/care coordination team in conducting these functions (see Section 2.9.6). - 2.9.1.2 The CONTRACTOR shall: - 2.9.1.2.1 Coordinate care among PCPs, specialists, behavioral health providers, and long-term care providers; - 2.9.1.2.2 Perform reasonable preventive health case management services, have mechanisms to assess the quality and appropriateness of services furnished, and provide appropriate referral and scheduling assistance; - 2.9.1.2.3 Monitor members with ongoing medical or behavioral health conditions; - 2.9.1.2.4 Identify members using emergency department services inappropriately to assist in scheduling follow-up care with PCPs and/or appropriate specialists to improve continuity of care and establish a medical home; - 2.9.1.2.5 Maintain and operate a formalized hospital and/or institutional discharge planning program; - 2.9.1.2.6 Coordinate hospital and/or institutional discharge planning that includes post-discharge care, as appropriate; - 2.9.1.2.7 Maintain an internal tracking system that identifies the current preventive services screening status and pending preventive services screening due dates for each member; and - 2.9.1.2.8 Authorize services provided by non-contract providers, as required in this Agreement (see, e.g., Section 2.13).
+For CHOICES members, these policies and procedures shall specify the role of the care coordinator/care coordination team in conducting these functions (see Section 2.9.6). - 2.9.1.2 The CONTRACTOR shall: - 2.9.1.2.1 Coordinate care for children in DCS custody; - 2.9.1.2.2 Coordinate care among PCPs, specialists, behavioral health providers, and long-term care providers; - 2.9.1.2.3 Perform reasonable preventive health case management services, have mechanisms to assess the quality and appropriateness of services furnished, and provide appropriate referral and scheduling assistance; - 2.9.1.2.4 Monitor members with ongoing medical or behavioral health conditions; - 2.9.1.2.5 Identify members using emergency department services inappropriately to assist in scheduling follow-up care with PCPs and/or appropriate specialists to improve continuity of care and establish a medical home; - 2.9.1.2.6 Maintain and operate a formalized hospital and/or institutional discharge planning program; - 2.9.1.2.7 Coordinate hospital and/or institutional discharge planning that includes post-discharge care, as appropriate; - 2.9.1.2.8 Maintain an internal tracking system that identifies the current preventive services screening status and pending preventive services screening due dates for each member; and - 2.9.1.2.9 Authorize services provided by non-contract providers, as required in this Agreement (see, e.g., Section 2.13).